digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 developer that the changes can be unsafe and need to be made with care to preserve necessary invariants.

 Signatories and observers are one expression that can be changed.
-Importantly, SCU assumes that the new definition does not alter the computed values of the signatories, observers, and key for existing contracts.
+Importantly, SCU assumes that the new definition does not alter the computed values of the signatories.
+The computed value of the observers is allowed to change in one specific way: observers that are also signatories can be removed.
+Any other change to the computed value of the observers (losing a non-signatory observer, adding an observer) is not allowed.
-Otherwise, dynamic contract upgrades will fail at runtime.

 For example, add a new field of "outside observers" to the v2 IOU template, and add them to the observer definition.